atomicals-community/atomicals-guide/nfts/splat-operation.md

 # Splat Operation

-In the event that NFTs were merged to the same UTXO location, use the `SPLAT(x)` operation to quickly seperate all of them in a single transaction.&#x20;
+In the event that NFTs were merged to the same UTXO location, use the `SPLAT(x)` operation to quickly seperate all of them in a single transaction.

 Examples: